-K-12 students and their teachers in the Bend area have a new space for science experiments, research, and training at Bend Science Station on the Oregon State University–Cascades campus.
+K-12 students and their teachers in Central Oregon have a new space for science experiments, research, and training at Bend Science Station on the Oregon State University–Cascades campus.
 The 3,750-square-foot building allows the STEM program to increase capacity, deliver new programming, develop new partnerships, and serve as a public resource for science education.
 It also provides young students from diverse socioeconomic backgrounds early exposure to a university campus and learning environment.

 Bend Science Station features two state-of-the-art learning labs, a laboratory prep room for guided research, and a teacher training lab and observation space.
 To facilitate practical physics instruction and experiments, Hennebery Eddy’s academic laboratory design includes a tower at the building’s east end housing a demonstration platform.
 The building is configured as a simple ramp, sloping from the community up toward the OSU-Cascades campus, with the exterior clad in standing seam metal panels and western red cedar.

 A distinctive tower allows for interactive learning and experimentation.